ben-zen/sammamish-router/Setup.md

 some elliptic curves!
 Use Curve25519, it's fine, really.
 You too can have your public key on a single line, and read it too.

+My specific tweaks to the sshd configuration are as follows:

+- Don't use passwords to log in.
+Only allow authorized keys!
+- Don't allow root logins, at all.
+- Re-order the checked host keys to put ed25519 as the first key.
+- Have your users all use ed25519 where possible.
+I guess RSA is maybe fine.

 ### DHCP and SLAAC

 DHCP is going to be served by dnsmasq on this server, which is a matter of the